 Black History and the Fight to End Hunger

-The LGBTQ Center of Durham was founded in 2015 to become the front porch of the LGBTQ community.
-Their vision is to create a community where all LGBTQ+ lived experiences are affirmed, supported, and celebrated.
+The LGBTQ Center of Durham was founded in 2015 to become the front porch of the community.

 – Hilda Royal Hands On Humanity Food Pantry DirectorWe're having an increase of 32 to 35 people a day.
 That just started a couple of weeks ago.
 And the food stamps have been changed.
 So peopel are hungry.
 They don't have the money to go and buy this and that...Either you buy your medicine, or buy gas, or buy food.